woltapp/frontend-internship-2025/README.md

 For the "text or number" inputs, we recognise that there are multiple ways to implement them in HTML, and leave the exact attributes to your judgement.

+Inputs should be validated, and feedback should be provided to the user, as appropriate.

 #### Inputs and test ids

 When creating web interfaces, it's important to ensure accessibility and ease of testing.